NREL/api-umbrella/docs/server/multi-server.md

     - http://10.0.0.3:14002
 ```

-For the MongoDB servers (any server with the `general_db` role), define the server IPs and replicaset name:
+For the MongoDB servers (any server with the `general_db` role), define the server IPs and replica set name:

 ```yaml
 mongodb: